danielendeg/nugetpackageupdate/specs/BulkExport/BulkExportDesignSpec.md

 ### Bulk export job worker

-We need a worker that runs in the background continuously to pick up the bulk export job.
+We need a worker that runs in the background continuously to pick up the bulk export jobs.

 In the OSS implementation, we will use the `IHostedService` to create a hosted service.
 The implementation assumes there is one worker that is responsible for dispatch potentially multiple jobs.